FlashAirDevelopers/FlashAirFileManager/README.md

 ## Troubleshooting

 - Failed to build keytar.
-   - The behavior of [node-gyp] (https://github.com/nodejs/node-gyp) used for build requires installation of Python 2.x series.
+   - The behavior of [node-gyp](https://github.com/nodejs/node-gyp) used for build requires installation of Python 2.x series.
 Please make sure that is installed or Path is passed.
-   - For Windows, Python 2. series should be installed along with the installation of [Windows-Build-Tools] (https://github.com/felixrieseberg/windows-build-tools).
+   - For Windows, Python 2. series should be installed along with the installation of [Windows-Build-Tools](https://github.com/felixrieseberg/windows-build-tools).
    - It may be solved by executing the following command.
       - `cd FlashAirFileManager`
       - `cd node_modules/keytar`